lydiaroy/Algorithm-Exploration-Cubing-Workflow/README.md

 ---

 ## Final Notes
-* I found I often got worse the more I went in one session, I think this is because I had a tendancy to get frusterated with myself/the Pyraminx
+* I found I often got worse the more I went in one session, I think this is because I had a tendancy to get frustrated with myself/the Pyraminx
-* I did not improve much over the week, I think this is due to, again, frusteration and the fact that I need more time to practice
+* I did not improve much over the week, I think this is due to, again, frustration and the fact that I need more time to practice
 * More practice is required, but I did understand more as I practiced